TeenLife

 Outdoor Adventure Middle School Summer Programs

 Dive in and discover the wonders of the outdoors with NOLS.
-Designed for students ages 14-15, Adventure courses are a fun way to get started learning leadership and outdoor skills.
+Designed for students ages 14-15, Adventure courses are a fun way to start learning leadership and outdoor skills.
 Each course introduces lifelong leadership skills to prepare students for leadership roles in school, on teams and beyond.
-With the help of our experienced instructors, students will build lasting connections with peers, deeper understanding of themselves, and leadership skills that will last a lifetime.
+With the help of our experienced instructors, students will build lasting connections with peers, a deeper understanding of themselves, and leadership skills that will last a lifetime.

 STEM Middle School Summer Programs

 The Acadia Institute of Oceanography introduces young people to the exciting world of marine science through a unique hands-on curriculum that combines biological, physical and chemical oceanography with field, classroom, offshore, and laboratory work.
-Designed for students age 12-15, this two-week course presents a solid natural history approach to oceanography and introduces students to basic marine concepts and laboratory procedures.
+Designed for students aged 12-15, this two-week course presents a solid natural history approach to oceanography and introduces students to basic marine concepts and laboratory procedures.

 Back to top